PageLens AI MCP Server

 PageLens AI - MCP Server

-An MCP (Model Context Protocol) server that gives AI agents direct access to PageLens AI — automated website reviews covering UX, SEO, Performance, Accessibility, Security, and Conversion.
+An MCP (Model Context Protocol) server that gives AI agents direct access to PageLens AI - the independent launch reviewer for AI-built websites.
+PageLens AI turns launch risk across UX, SEO, Performance, Accessibility, Security, Conversion, and QA journey audits into plain-English priorities and agent-ready fix context.

-Plug it into Cursor, Claude, or any MCP-compatible client and your agent can read scan results, drill into findings, surface quick wins, and close the fix loop — all without leaving the IDE.
+Plug it into Cursor, Claude Desktop, Codex, or any MCP-compatible client and your agent can read scan results, drill into findings, surface quick wins, record owner decisions, and help close the fix loop without leaving the IDE.

 MCP Endpoint